RustDT/RustDT/documentation/UserGuide.md

 ### Project setup

 ##### Project Creation:
 A new Rust project can be created in the Project Explorer view.
 Open `New / Project...` and then `Rust / Rust Cargo Project`.
+This wizard can also be used to import existing Cargo projects into Eclipse.

 ##### Project Building